Jessica Watson: Voyage and publicity

 In planning her trip, Watson conferred with an official of the World Sailing Speed Record Council for the criteria for a global circumnavigation: "a vessel must start from and return to the same point, must cross all meridians of longitude and must cross the Equator....
 The shortest orthodromic track of the vessel must be at least 21,600 nautical miles".

 Officially announced in May 2009, the journey was expected to take eight months with an estimated sailing distance of 23000 nmi.
 To fulfill the plan of sailing non-stop and unassisted, during the journey no other person would be allowed to give her anything and she must not moor to any port or other boat, although advice over radio communication would be permitted.

 Watson's planned circumnavigation route was to start and end at Sydney and to pass near New Zealand, Fiji, Kiribati, Cape Horn, Cape of Good Hope, Cape Leeuwin and South East Cape.
 According to the circumnavigation criteria set by the International Sailing Federation's WSSRC, one of the necessary (though not, of itself, sufficient) conditions is crossing the equator.
 Such a crossing was carried out near Kiritimati, though it is not clear whether the planned voyage took the WSSRC's orthodromic distance criteria into consideration.
 Watson arrived back in Sydney Harbour at 1:53 pm, Saturday 15 May 2010.

 The Los Angeles Times reported Watson's reason for her journey: "I wanted to challenge myself and achieve something to be proud of.
 And yes, I wanted to inspire people.
 I hated being judged by my appearance and other people's expectations of what a 'little girl' was capable of.
 It's no longer just my dream or voyage.
 Every milestone out here isn't just my achievement, but an achievement for everyone who has put so much time and effort into helping getting me here."

 Watson wrote a book about her experience, True Spirit, published by Hachette Australia.
-The book was released 29 July 2010.
+The book was released on 29 July 2010.

 Watson filmed a documentary about her solo trip before, during and after completing her journey.
 It was narrated by Sir Richard Branson and premiered on One HD on 16 August 2010, before being released on DVD along with a CD album on 20 August 2010.